radcamp/radcamp.github.io/Brisbane2025/PCA_API.md

 data.
 It also presents a convenient way to explore the confidence in your results.
 By using the option `nreplicates` you can run many replicate analyses that subsample a different random set of unlinked SNPs each time.
-The replicate results are drawn with a lower opacity and the centroid of all the points for each sample is plotted as a black point.
+The replicate results are drawn as 'ghost' points (slightly transparent), and the centroid of all the replicates for each sample is plotted with full opacity and black border (the most visually apparent point).

 ```python
 pca.run(nreplicates=5)